CodingBot000/GiphyToyProject/README.md

 - Click to view as a 'YouTube' video.

 ## Download APK for install
-Go to the [Releases](https://github.com/CodingBot000/apks/blob/main/giphyToyProject.apk) to download the latest APK.
+Go to the [apk file](https://github.com/CodingBot000/apks/blob/main/giphyToyProject.apk) to download the latest APK.

 ## Tech stack